NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8embeddedjava.md

         <param-value>google-cloud-platform</param-value>
     </context-param>

-We will debug and step through this JSP logic with the help of Eclipse.
-We will use the input form and the query string

 #### 4. The danger of using embedded JAVA in JSP

 This break the Model View Controller pattern of modern back-end Java Enterprise Applications,